pobch/use-scroll-restoration/README.md

 6. Bug#1: Find '@BUG' keyword to see more details
 7. Bug#2: The `window`'s `scroll` can be triggered by a browser when an user navigates to a new page which has different height from the previous page.
 Hence, the saved scroll position in `sessionStorage` can be replaced unexpectedly.

+Because of bugs and many quirks, in the end, I decided to use implementation as explained in the **Possible Solutions** section instead.

 #### Possible Solutions

 1. Modify `history` to save scroll position: https://github.com/janpaul123/delayed-scroll-restoration-polyfill